All Car Badges and Logos With Stars

 Western Star Logo

-This truck manufacturer is fully imbued with the American spirit, which is reflected both in the name and in the logo.
+This truck manufacturer is deeply rooted in the American spirit, as reflected in both its name and logo.
 Founder William Signius Knudsen created a successful company in 1967, which is focused on the B2B segment today.
 He worked for companies such as General Motors and Ford, which helped it reach the heights from the beginning.
 The brand logo consists of a large letter “W” with a red star inside.
-The outlines of the figures are made like metal with a distinctive shine.
+The outlines of the figures are made of metal with a distinctive shine.

 Venucia (China)